 A qualified counselor can provide addiction treatment, and is able to help with and facilitate recovery through rehabilitation and counseling services.
 Recovery means more than abstaining from alcohol and drugs.
 It is a process during which an individual, with the help of a counselor, learns to control seemingly overwhelming feelings, re-builds his/her self-esteem, learns to think in healthy ways, and acquires coping skills to deal with the world he lives in.
 It’s all about having control over one’s emotions, creating balance in life and a sense of inner peace.
 Living in an aware and balanced state is what treatment professionals call “recovery.”
 It is considered a life-long process.

 Are there Support Groups for Alcohol and Drug Addiction in Dubai?

 There are recovery support groups in Dubai.
 The two support groups relating to chemical addiction (alcoholism and drug addiction) are Alcoholics Anonymous (AA) and Narcotics Anonymous (NA).

-The below excerpt will shed some light on the idea and goals of the self-support group:
+The quote below, from the AAGRAPEVINE, will shed some light on the idea and goals of the self-support group: